pivotal/docs-tap/workloads/spec-reference.md

 ## <a id = "deliverable"></a> deliverable

-The `deliverable` resource is responsible for creating a `Deliverable` object that represents the intention of delivering to the cluster the configuration that are produced by the supply chain.
+The `deliverable` resource is responsible for creating a `Deliverable` object that represents the intention of delivering to the cluster the configurations that are produced by the supply chain.

 Parameters: